root-project/web/for_developers/doxygen/index.md

 the [Reference Guide](https://root.cern/doc/master/){:target="_blank"}.
 Here you will find a number of conventions and tips to be used in source code to generate proper documentation.

-## How to generate the doxygen documentation
+## How to generate locally the doxygen documentation
-Developers may generate the documentation by hand to see the results of the current changes before committing them to the repository.
-The automatic daily Jenkins procedures will generate the complete set of documentation.
+Developers can generate the documentation locally to review the results of their changes before committing them to the repository.
+The process is as follows:

 {% highlight sh %}
 $ cd <root_sources>/documentation/doxygen